EduardoGarrido90/EduardoGarrido90.github.io/index.md

 # Research

-## Bayesian Optimization
+## Bayesian optimization
 <img src="files/constrained_multiobjective.png" width="50%"/>

 This is my main area of research.
-With Bayesian Optimization we can auto-tune any machine learning algorithm.
+With Bayesian optimization we can auto-tune any machine learning algorithm.
 Furthermore, we can even perform automatic machine learning or optimize real industrial applications.
 Have you ever dream on pressing a red button and getting the perfect configuration for an algorithm or process without even thinking about how it works?
 Here is your solution.
 My work resides in expansions of the Bayesian Optimization framework.
-Main papers:
 * Garrido-Merchán, E. C. and Hernández-Lobato, D. *Dealing with categorical and integer-valued variables in Bayesian optimization with Gaussian processes*. **Neurocomputing**, 380:20-35, 2020.
 [URL](https://doi.org/10.1016/j.neucom.2019.11.004)
 * Garrido-Merchán, E.C. and Hernández-Lobato, D. *Predictive Entropy Search for Multi-objective Bayesian Optimization with Constraints*. **Neurocomputing**, 361:50-68, 2019.
 [URL](https://doi.org/10.1016/j.neucom.2019.06.025)

 ## Gaussian processes
 <img src="files/posterior_mean_persp3d.png" width="50%"/>

-Bayesian Optimization uses Probabilistic Models in order to work.
-Gaussian Processes are an example.
+Bayesian optimization uses probabilistic models in order to work: Gaussian processes are an example.
 There are lots of stochastic processes that serve as priors over functions.
 These are like probability distributions that serve as priors over data, but for functions.
 These are very useful and beautiful to study models.
-My work resides on expanding Gaussian Processes to different scenarios.
+My work resides on expanding Gaussian processes to different scenarios.
-Main papers:
 * Garrido-Merchán, E. C. and Hernández-Lobato, D. *Dealing with categorical and integer-valued variables in Bayesian optimization with Gaussian processes*. **Neurocomputing**, 380:20-35, 2020.
 [URL](https://doi.org/10.1016/j.neucom.2019.11.004)
 * Villacampa, C., Zaldivar, B., Garrido-Merchán, E. C. and Hernández-Lobato, D. *Multi-class Gaussian Process Classification with Noisy Inputs*. **Journal of Machine Learning Research**, 22(36):1-52, 2021.
 [URL](https://jmlr.csail.mit.edu/papers/v22/20-107.html)